Temperature Control on the Transportation of Flowers

-Understanding the temperature-controlled supply chain to ensure product quality
+Understanding the temperature-controlled flower supply chain to ensure product quality

-The majority of non-chilling sensitive flower varieties should be maintained at temperatures between 0°C and 1°C (32°F - 34°F).
-Deviations from this range can quickly reduce vase life and quality, because flowers respond almost immediately to their ambient environment.
-As a result, rapid cooling and constant, adequate temperature maintenance throughout the entire cold chain is essential to reduce quality issues, such as:
+The majority of non-chilling sensitive flower varieties should be maintained at temperatures between 0°C and 1°C (32°–34°F).
+Deviations from this range can quickly reduce vase life and quality, as flowers respond almost immediately to their ambient environment.
+For this reason, rapid cooling and constant, adequate temperature maintenance throughout the entire flower cold chain are essential to reduce quality issues, such as:

 - Increased respiration rates

 - Gray mold (Botrytis cinerea)

 The high export value and seasonality of fresh-cut flowers makes temperature monitoring during transport and distribution particularly important.
 During holiday-related peak seasons, shipment loss can be costly and result in a lack of required stock levels, as many distributors do not have replacement shipments available.